raspberrypilearning/getting-started-with-the-pico/en/step_9.md

 ## Control an LED with an analogue input

 Your Raspberry Pi Pico has input pins that can receive analogue signals.
-This means that rather than simply the values of `1` and `0` being read (on and off), it can read values in between.
+This means that instead of only reading the values of `1` and `0` (on and off), it can read values in between.

 A perfect analogue device to try this with is a potentiometer.